srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_12-setup-an-iot-edge-gateway.md

     HostName=<IoT-Hub-Name>.azure-devices.net;DeviceId=DownstreamDevice1;SharedAccessKey=<IoT-Device-Primary-Key>;GatewayHostName=<IoT-Edge-Device-DNS-Name>
     ```

-    Be sure to replace the placeholders with the appropriate values:
+    Be sure to replace the placeholders shown above with the appropriate values:

     * `<IoT-Hub-Name>`: The Name of the Azure IoT Hub.
     * `<IoT-Device-Primary-Key>`: The Primary Key for the **DownstreamDevice1** IoT Device in Azure IoT Hub.